Study Course

 "To transform the unfree realm into the realm of free activity is the task of self-development for every individual, as well as the task of humanity as a whole."

 The task of self-development is to transform the unfree realm to the free realm.
 Each study course module features a 'Step To Freedom' describing an unfree state that is to be transformed to a free state.
 This presents a step by step path to freedom accessible to anyone willing to make the effort.
+There is a general step to freedom for each chapter followed by 12 specific steps to freedom.

 The Role of Cognition in Freedom